NyaMeeEain/AWS_Security_Assessment/AWS_CTF.md

-**Obtaining IAM Key allow you to create any instance, create Security group anything you could do whatever you want.there are several vector to obtain a valid IAM Key to laverage to compromise the entire dedicated network.**
+**Obtaining IAM Key allow you to create any instance, create Security group anything you could do whatever you want.there are several vector to obtain a valid IAM Key to laverage to compromise the entire dedicated network.** the dedicated web server was being running with known RCE which allow an attacker to execute os command in the context of application upon attacking against targeted system.nonetheless the system strictly forbid to have a reverse shell.

 ```
 export AWS_DEFAULT_REGION=us-east-1